GenASiS: General Astrophysical Simulation System. II. Self-gravitating Baryonic Matter: Introduction

 \genasis\ ({\em Gen}eral {\em A}strophysical {\em Si}mulation {\em S}ystem) is a code under development that is aimed at the simulation of core-collapse supernovae and, potentially, other multiphysics problems.
 Its more fundamental layers have been publicly released \citep{Budiardja2022GENASISBasics:-,Cardall2023GENASIS-MATHEMA}.
 Earlier versions of \genasis\ were used to study turbulent magnetic field amplification \citep{Endeve2010Generation-of-M,Endeve2012Turbulent-Magne,Endeve2013Turbulence-and-} and the stochasticity of convection-dominated vs. stationary-accretion-shock-instability-dominated explosions \citep{Cardall2015Stochasticity-a} in highly simplified parametrized models of the region between the nascent neutron star and the shock in the post-bounce supernova environment.
 Paper~I in this series of methods papers described a centrally refined mesh suitable for collapse problems and basic fluid dynamics capabilities and tests \citep{Cardall2014GenASiS:-Genera}.

 The purpose of this work, Paper~II in this series, is to present and exercise a Poisson solver and an updated fluid dynamics solver in \genasis, both of which make efficient use of hardware accelerators (e.g. GPUs).
 For present purposes the centrally refined mesh presented in Paper~I is set aside in favor of a single-level spherical coordinate mesh, with coarsening near the coordinate singularities at the origin and polar axis to avoid crippling time step restrictions.
-The multipole Poisson solver draws inspiration both from those implemented in the FLASH code\footnote{\url{http://flash.uchicago.edu/site/flashcode/user\_support/flash4\_ug\_4p5.pdf}} \citep{Couch:2013} and the approach of \citet{Muller:1995}.
-In the work presented here it is used only for Newtonian self-gravity.
+The multipole Poisson solver draws inspiration both from those implemented in the FLASH code\footnote{\url{https://flash.rochester.edu/site/flashcode/user\_support/flash\_ug\_devel.pdf}} \citep{Couch:2013} and the approach of \citet{Muller:1995}.
+(See also \citet{Wongwathanarat2010An-axis-free-ov} on the use of overlapping spherical coordinate patches to avoid problems near the polar axis in self-gravitating flows, an improvement we will consider in future work.)
+In the work presented here the Poisson solver is used only for Newtonian self-gravity.
 Full general relativity would be ideal for core-collapse supernova simulations, but an efficient Poisson solver is foundational not only to Newtonian gravity but to other widely-used approximations to general relativity, including the substitution of a relativistic monopole in an otherwise Newtonian multipole expansion \citep{Marek2006Exploring-the-r} and the imposition of the conformal flatness condition on a relativistic metric \citep{Isenberg2008Waveless-Approx,Wilson1996Relativistic-nu,Flanagan1999Possible-Explan,Cordero-Carrion2009Improved-constr}.
 The fluid dynamics solver now includes parabolic reconstruction and the use of tabulated microphysical equations of state treating nuclei with a representative heavy nucleus and a phase transition to nuclear matter (along with charged leptons and photons; `baryonic matter').
 After the mesh and solvers are discussed in \S\ref{sec:Solvers}, several test problems are presented \S\ref{sec:Tests} before concluding remarks are given in \S\ref{sec:Conclusion}.
+An Appendix follows up on an improvement suggested in the main text.